byn1002/Doge-ADMM/Algorithm/README.md

 - This folder contains the algorithm part of our project.

-- While using the algorithm in `doge_admm.py`, note that the file must be placed in the same folder.
+- While using the algorithm in `doge_admm.py` or `tfgraph.py`, note that the file must be placed in the same folder.
 ---

 - `doge-admm.py`: contains the main part of our algorithm and some other algorithms, including GTF ADMM, Fast ADMM, Original ADMM.